Clubs/Organizations

 Diversity Club

-Diversity club seeks to educate individuals on various racial and social justice topics.
-The group seeks to unite our community and learn more about the backgrounds of those around us.
-We want to welcome all and have fun!
+Diversity Club will help educate individuals on various racial and social justice topics and unite our community on the backgrounds of those around us.

 Moderator: Mr. Wedwick